ooibc88/blockbench/benchmark/ethereum/security_exps.md

 1. `config.py` contains several important global variables to be imported to other Python's scripts:
       + `NODES`: the list of strings representing the server IP addresses.
-      + `parition_cmd`: use to specify the script that simulate parition attacks.
+      + `partition_cmd`: use to specify the script that simulates partition attacks.
       + `TIMEOUT`: how long the partition lasts

 2. `partition.py`: implements the function `partition(node_list, time_out)` that partitions the nodes in the